dawidkc/spring-task-scope/README.md

     SubService2 subService2;

     void work(Task task) {
-        // some processing - note that it's not even clear that SubService1 even requires Task object here
+        // some processing
-        // - but if SubService2 (or anything further downstream) does, this parameter gets passed along subService2.work(task);
+        subService2.work(task);
     }

 }
 ```

+(Note that it's not even clear that `SubService1` even requires `Task` object here but if `SubService2` (or anything
+further downstream) does, this parameter gets passed along.)

-to something like that:
+We can modify bean definition to something like that:

 ```
 @TaskScoped